Blaisorblade/pdbp.github.io/index.md

 }
 ```
-Programs in general and language level meanings of programs in particular can be given a *library level meaning* using a natural binary type constructor transformation `meaning`.
+Programs in general and meanings of programs in particular can be given a *library level meaning* using a natural binary type constructor transformation `meaning`.

 ### **Library level meaning of computations**

-Language level meanings of computations can be given a library level meaning as follows

 ```scala
 package pdbp.computation.meaning

 import pdbp.types.kleisli.kleisliBinaryTypeConstructorType._